coderefinery/2022-03-22-workshop/content/join.md

     and see their demos, there is probably no point.
 (Note that Zoom is still useful in the physical room for screensharing with each other).
-- **I want to make my a team on my own, do I need to register?
+- **I want to make my team on my own, do I need to register?
 Does everyone on the team need to register?**
   - Technically you don't have to, if you carefully check the website for news.